aviv-or/Awesome-Polyfills/README.md

 ## Contents

 ## HTML Polyfills
-To my knowledge, polyfills for modern HTML tags not needed with the exception of '<details>' and '<dialog>'.
+In almost all cases, Modern HTML tags do not require polyfills, with the exception of '<details>' and '<dialog>'.
 There might be some tags which are not officially reconized in all browsers, but are still supported (like '<time>').

 ### New HTML Tags Polyfills
 Polyfill for new HTML Tags that are not supported in old browsers.
 This is where polyfilling makes the most sense!